info2roy/webPlusAppJSWdio/README.md

 5) Any other UI element operations

 For example, in the case of login flow, the filename should be LoginPage.js.
 For reference see the file at src/main/Pages/LoginPage.js.
+The atomic operations defined for login flow are as follows
+1) enterEmail
+2) enterPassword
+3) clickContinueLoginButton

-This file do the atomic level operations using functions inside Utils.js file (explain next) like setInputField, click element, elementIsDisplayed etc.
+This file does the atomic level operations using functions inside Utils.js file (explain next) like setInputField, click element, elementIsDisplayed etc.

 ## Utils.js
-This file is the utilities file for doing basic atomic operations on the UI elements on the pages and also other utilities.
+This file is the utilities file for doing basic atomic operations on the UI elements on the pages and also other utility functions.
 Examples of Utils functions are given below.
 1) setInputField => Used to set an input text box or password box
 2) clickElement => Used to click an element or button